Back to all Resources

 From Forecasting to Resilience

 Forecasting is no longer just about predicting where a storm will go; it’s about understanding how it will impact communities, infrastructure, and lives.
-The integration of more precise data, improved visualization, and expanded geographic coverage is essential to this mission.
+This shift demands the integration of more precise data, improved visualization, and expanded geographic coverage, elements that are essential to turning forecasts into informed action.

 These updates also align closely with the growing importance of integrated flood modeling and real-time forecasting systems.
 As compound flooding events become more frequent, driven by the intersection of storm surge, rainfall, and inland hydrology, the need for comprehensive, connected data systems becomes even more critical.